BaileyYang00/adv-data-journalism-1/tipsheets/using-the-command-line.md

 _Examples_

-`> pwd` : C:/Users/ekl
+`pwd` : C:/Users/ekl

-`> cd Desktop` : go to a folder in your current working directory, e.g. C:/Users/ekl/Desktop
+`cd Desktop` : go to a folder in your current working directory, e.g. C:/Users/ekl/Desktop

-`> cd C:/Users/ekl/Documents/github` : go to a particular place by writing out the whole path, e.g. C:Users/ekl/Documents/github
+`cd C:/Users/ekl/Documents/github` : go to a particular place by writing out the whole path, e.g. C:Users/ekl/Documents/github

-`> cd ..` : go back up the path, e.g. C:/Users/ekl/Documents (from Documents/github)
+`cd ..` : go back up the path, e.g. C:/Users/ekl/Documents (from Documents/github)

-`> cd ../..` : go back up the path two steps, e.g. C:/Users/ekl (from C:/Users/ekl/Documents/github)
+`cd ../..` : go back up the path two steps, e.g. C:/Users/ekl (from C:/Users/ekl/Documents/github)

-`cat MLB_Salaries.csv | select -First 10` : print the first 10 lines of the file MLB_Salaries.csv
+`cat MLB_Salaries.csv | select -First 10` : print the first 10 lines of the file MLB_Salaries.csv (which should be in your current directory)

+`cat MLB_Salaries.csv | select -Last 10` : print the last 10 lines of the file MLB_Salaries.csv (which should be in your current directory)

-`cat MLB_Salaries.csv | measure -line` : count the rows (lines) in MLB_Salaries.csv
+`cat MLB_Salaries.csv | measure -line` : count the rows (lines), i.e. 877